 Even though being one country, Bali and Java are remarkably different business environments.
 Therefore, businesses should target it differently.
 To be able to provide our clients with tailor-made services, Cekindo has two offices focusing on various Indonesian regions.

-For a legal help and support related to Java (Jakarta and Semarang especially), please, do approach Cekindo.
+For a legal help and support related to Java (Jakarta and Semarang especially) don’t hesitate to contact us.
 On the other hand, our specialized office located in Kuta, Bali is entirely at your service in terms of legal issues related to Bali.